StefKode/smlogger/README.md

 Fine resolution power consumption at any time.
 In my setup I use virtual sensors in [Domoticz](https://www.domoticz.com/) which are updated with values from a Redis server.<br>
 <img src="images/pcur.png?raw=true">

-Accumulating power uwe over the day.<br>
+Accumulating power over the day.<br>
 <img src="images/ptot.png?raw=true">

 # Supported Environment